ningrao/notes/web.md

 https://www.owasp.org

 ### optimization
+- server side
+- network
+  + CDN
+  + cache strategy
+  + compress
-- multiple domains to achieve parallel downloadings (two for each domain per http 1.1); however too much cause dns lookup penalty.
+  + mutiple domains to achieve parallel downloadings (two for each domain per http 1.1); however too much cause dns lookup penalty.

-- cookie free domain for assets
+  + cookie free domain for assets
+  + keep-alive
+  + reduce redirects

+- resources
+  + combine
+  + minimize
+    - image
+      + static gif to palette PNG (PNG8)
+      + optimize images with tool
+      + no scaling images
+  + reduce web fonts
-- `link` in header to ensure progressive rendering (some browsers intend to avoid reflow when find link in body, they don't render before loading done)
+  + `link` in header to ensure progressive rendering (some browsers intend to avoid reflow when find link in body, they don't render before loading done)

-- script at bottom (it prevents parallel downloading)
+  + script at bottom (in case it prevents parallel downloading)

-- inline script and css boost responsiveness but lose caching.
+  + inline script and css boost responsiveness but lose caching.

-- static gif to palette PNG (PNG8)

-- optimize images with tool

-- no scaling images

-- iPhone only cache files less than 25k
+  + iPhone only cache files less than 25k

-- preload assets for next page
+  + preload assets for next page

-- postload assets unrelated for initial rendering.
+  + postload assets unrelated for initial rendering.

+- js
+  + framework
+- css

 ## HOL(Head of Line) blocking: in FIFO sequence processing, the first in the task line blocks those after it;
  - input buffered network switches;